 Growing Plants from Seed

 Growing plants from seed can be very cheap and quite relaxing.
-Not all plants can be grown from seed but herbs, vegies and annual flowers are easy and have a high success rate.
+Not all plants can be grown from seed, but herbs, vegies and annual flowers are easy and have a high success rate.
 Be patient though and plan ahead.

-BEFORE SOWING SEEDS:
+BEFORE SOWING SEEDS

 - Select seed varieties to suit the seasons.
 One of the fastest ways to fail is to try planting summer seeds in winter.
-There is no arguing with Mother Nature so a little research is always best.
+There is no arguing with Mother Nature, so a little research is always best.

-- Seeds can be sown into pots but seed trays are cheap and easy to buy and are probably easiest to get the seedlings out of once they have sprouted.
+- Seeds can be sown into pots, but seed trays are cheap and easy to buy and are probably easiest to get the seedlings out of once they have sprouted.

-SEEDING IN TO TRAYS:
+SEEDING IN TO TRAYS

-- The seeds need to be covered with a thin layer of seed raising mix.
+- The seeds need to be covered with a thin layer of seed-raising mix.
 This will keep the seeds moist around all of its sides.
 The depth of this layer depends on the size of the seed.
-For large seeds such as pea seeds this might be as deep as 2cm but for small herb seeds, the depth might only be a few millimetres.
-Generally the rule is to cover the seed by two or three times the thickness of the seed.
+For large seeds such as pea seeds, this might be as deep as 2cm, but for small herb seeds, the depth might only be a few millimetres.
+Generally, the rule is to cover the seed by two or three times the thickness of the seed.

 - Water the seed lightly again with a mild seaweed solution.
 Cover with plastic.
-For a propagator this is simply putting on the lid but where this isn’t available, make a wire frame and then cover the tray with a clear or white plastic bag.
+For a propagator, this is simply putting on the lid, but where this isn’t available, make a wire frame and then cover the tray with a clear or white plastic bag.

 - Place the tray in a warm spot that’s not in full sun.
-In two to three weeks the seeds would have sprouted.
+In two to three weeks, the seeds would have sprouted.
 Once they are about 2cm tall, harden the seedlings by taking off the plastic cover.
-Water with a mild liquid fertiliser daily as once the seedlings have leaves, they need nutrients which aren’t available in the seed raising mix.
+Water with a mild liquid fertiliser daily, as once the seedlings have leaves, they need nutrients which aren’t available in the seed raising mix.

-DIRECT SOWING:
+DIRECT SOWING

 Direct sowing is simply planting the seeds directly where they are to grow.
-Larger vegetable seeds such as peas, beans and corn suit this perfectly as do all of the root seeds such as carrots and radishes.
+Larger vegetable seeds such as peas, beans and corn suit this perfectly, as do all of the root seeds such as carrots and radishes.

 - Preparation of the soil is the key.
-Check the pH to make sure that it is about 6 to 6.5 and if not, correct it as necessary.
-Add plenty of organic matter such as manure and lupin mulch in to the top 5 to 10cm of the soil.
+Check the pH to make sure that it is about 6 to 6.5, and if not, correct it as necessary.
+Add plenty of organic matter, such as manure and lupin mulch, into the top 5 to 10cm of the soil.

 - Create a furrow (small ditch) in the soil in which the seed is scattered.
 Larger seeds can simply be spaced as per the instructions on the packet.

-- Smaller seeds can be mixed with washed river sand and then sprinkled in to the furrow as this allows them to be more evenly spread along the row.
+- Smaller seeds can be mixed with washed river sand and then sprinkled into the furrow, as this allows them to be more evenly spread along the row.

 - Use a rake to gently push the soil back over the furrow.
 Do not press down.

 - Water well with a seaweed solution.
-Do not allow the soil to dry out as this will cause the seeds not to germinate.
+Do not allow the soil to dry out, as this will cause the seeds not to germinate.

 - Give a boost with liquid fertiliser only once the seedlings have germinated and the second set of leaves has formed.
 If necessary, thin the seedlings so that there is enough room between them to grow.